 This is because many cases of financial elder abuse involve seniors who

-- are too embarrassed to admit that they’ve fallen victim to a scam,
+- are too embarrassed to admit that they’ve fallen victim to a scam or someone’s undue influence,

 - want to protect a guilty family member from legal repercussions, and/or

-- have endured extreme isolation to the point that they either can’t communicate with others or are afraid to speak to others for fear of the physical abuse that they may suffer if they do.
+- have endured extreme isolation at home or in a long-term care facility to the point that they either can’t communicate with others or are afraid to speak to others for fear of the physical abuse that they may suffer if they do.

 In addition, many times financial elder abuse involves claims of Medi-Cal fraud and/or allegations of elder abuse in California nursing homes.
 These types of cases inevitably lead to more time-consuming investigations.